maurixavi/chatbot-promtior-rag/doc/project_documentation.md

 # **Project Overview**

 To tackle the challenge of implementing a RAG-based chatbot, I followed a practical, step-by-step approach.
-I began by researching the key concepts of RAG through the official LangChain documentation, which helped me break the problem into two main parts: data ingestion and indexing, and retrieval and response generation.
+I began by researching the key concepts of RAG through the official [LangChain tutorial](https://python.langchain.com/docs/tutorials/rag/)  to Build a RAG , which helped me break the problem into two main parts: data ingestion and indexing, and retrieval and response generation.
 I implemented an initial version in a Jupyter Notebook to familiarize myself with the workflow, allowing me to identify key steps and potential technical challenges.

-Once I had a solid understanding of the concepts, I developed a basic chatbot using Streamlit and Groq’s chat model, focusing on conversation management and memory handling.
+Once I had a solid understanding of the concepts, I developed a basic chatbot using Streamlit and [Groq’s chat model](https://python.langchain.com/docs/integrations/chat/groq/), focusing on conversation management and memory handling.
 This gave me the confidence to move toward a more complex solution incorporating RAG.
-I integrated data ingestion from the Promptior website and PDF files, generated embeddings using a Hugging Face model, and configured a RAG chain to retrieve relevant documents and generate responses.
+I integrated data ingestion from the Promptior website and a PDF file, generated embeddings using a [Hugging Face model](https://python.langchain.com/api_reference/huggingface/embeddings/langchain_huggingface.embeddings.huggingface_endpoint.HuggingFaceEndpointEmbeddings.html#langchain_huggingface.embeddings.huggingface_endpoint.HuggingFaceEndpointEmbeddings), and configured a RAG chain to retrieve relevant documents and generate responses.

-When it came to integrating LangServe, my first step was to explore the official documentation and experiment with the provided example.
+When it came to integrating LangServe, my first step was to explore the [official documentation](https://python.langchain.com/docs/langserve/) and experiment with the provided example.
 This helped me understand how LangServe handles requests and responses and how to expose the RAG chain as a REST API.
 The main challenge was configuring the RAG chain to work with the chat endpoint while maintaining conversation memory.
-The tutorial didn’t cover this, so I researched and discovered **RunnableWithMessageHistory**, which turned out to be the perfect solution.
+The tutorial didn’t cover this, so I researched and discovered [RunnableWithMessageHistory](https://python.langchain.com/api_reference/core/runnables/langchain_core.runnables.history.RunnableWithMessageHistory.html), which turned out to be the perfect solution.
 This allowed the chatbot to remember previous interactions and generate more coherent responses.

-Finally, I deployed the complete application on AWS by cloning a single repository and exposing both the server and the client on a single AWS EC2 instance.
+Finally, I deployed the complete application on AWS by cloning a single repository and exposing both the server and the client on a single [AWS EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).

 ---